 11. Organize Like a Minimalist (But Keep the Fun)

 You can’t out-decorate clutter.
-The best tiny camper remodels are basically a masterclass in intentional storage.
+A great tiny camper remodel is basically a masterclass in intentional storage, and pairing it with multi-functional furniture makes every square foot count.
 Edit ruthlessly, then set up systems that are easy to maintain on the road.

 Systems That Actually Work